ComPAIR Instructor Guide

 As with any learning activity, how these assignments are introduced, designed, and integrated in the course impacts the student experience with ComPAIR.
 Here are some recommendations to consider.

-• Clearly explain the learning objective(s): Students who understand what underlying skills they are practicing in the application feel they learn more from the assignments.
-It is important to explain the end goal of using ComPAIR—how comparing will concretely help learning—rather than only explain the process.
-As a starting point, download the modifiable template for introducing ComPAIR to students that UBC instructors have created.
+• Clearly explain the learning objective(s): Students who understand the underlying skills they are practicing in ComPAIR feel they learn more from the assignments.
+It is important to explain the end goal of using ComPAIR—how comparing will help learning—rather than merely explaining the process.
+As a starting point, download the modifiable template for introducing ComPAIR to students created by UBC instructors.

-• Build on ComPAIR assignments: Assignments in ComPAIR are more beneficial to students when presented as part of a larger process.
-It is better to use ComPAIR for peer review in the context of a bigger course goal (e.g., prep for writing a later term paper, evaluation of an early project draft), rather than for standalone assignments or “busy work”.
+• Build on ComPAIR assignments: ComPAIR assignments are more beneficial to students when presented as part of a larger process.
+It is better to use ComPAIR for peer review in the context of a bigger course goal (e.g., prep for writing a later term paper or evaluation of an early project draft), rather than for standalone assignments.

-• Provide a low-stakes training round: Students feel more confident when they can practice comparing answers in a low-stakes training round, prior to any graded ComPAIR assignments.
-These practice rounds are especially useful when a review of how to conduct comparisons is included afterwards.
+• Provide a low-stakes training round: Students feel more confident when they can practice comparing answers in a low-stakes training round prior to graded ComPAIR assignments.
+These practice rounds are especially useful in conjunction with a review of how to conduct comparisons.

-• Use multiple, detailed criteria for comparisons: When given more guidance, students say they learn more from comparing, especially when assignments are more complex.
-Explaining precisely what to look for during comparisons—with multiple descriptive criteria in the application and/or detailed external rubrics that are provided and explained ahead of time—may result in stronger learning and possibly richer feedback.
+• Use multiple, detailed criteria for comparisons: When given more guidance, students say they learn more from comparing, especially when assignments are complex.
+Explaining precisely what to look for during comparisons—with multiple descriptive criteria in the application and/or detailed external rubrics—may result in stronger learning outcomes and richer feedback.

 • Require 3+ comparisons per assignment: Students uncertain about giving peer feedback report stronger confidence in this skill after practicing with more answer pairs.
-A minimum of three comparisons per student (i.e., each student reviews six peer works) is suggested to give students repeated practice to learn from.
+A minimum of three comparisons per student (i.e., each student reviews six peer works) is suggested to allow students to practice.

 Develop your student peer assessment criteria

 In ComPAIR, one or more custom criteria can be used to guide students' comparison of the answer pairs.
-Each criterion must pose a question answered by choosing between the answers (e.g., Which is better?).
+Each criterion must pose a question that can be answered by choosing between the answers (e.g., Which is better?).

 To develop criteria, start with the course learning outcomes and think about how seeing other work will help students get there—what can students learn from each other?
-Keep in mind how experienced students in the course will be, and use criteria at a complexity that the majority will be able to understand.
-UBC instructors generally stick with between 1-6 total criteria, and some advise using an odd number to discourage students from selecting a “tie” between answers.
+Keep in mind how experienced students in the course will be and use criteria at a complexity the majority will be able to understand.
+UBC instructors generally use between 1-6 total criteria and advise using an odd number to discourage students from selecting a “tie” between answers.

 Decide on the timing of your assignment phases

-You will need to decide how many ComPAIR assignments you will give in the course as well as the timing for each phase of the assignment: answering, comparing, and (optionally) self-evaluating.
+You will need to decide how many ComPAIR assignments you will give in the course and the timing for each phase of the assignment: answering, comparing, and (optionally) self-evaluating.
 By default, comparing begins after answering ends, though these may be designed to overlap.
-However, keeping the phases separate allows students to complete their evaluations smoothly (without the delays that can happen if answering and comparing overlap and there aren't enough answers available for students to compare).
+However, keeping the phases separate allows students to complete their evaluations smoothly, without the delays that can happen when answering and comparing overlap and there are not enough answers available for students to compare.

 ComPAIR assignments can be given during and after group projects as well.
-When you use the group assignment feature, only one answer will be required from each group (which any member can submit), but each group member must complete the required comparisons and self-evaluation (if enabled) individually.
+When you use the group assignment feature, only one answer will be required from each group (any member can submit), but each group member must complete the required comparisons and self-evaluation (if enabled) individually.

 Choose how outcomes will influence grades

-If ComPAIR assignments will influence grades, you should communicate to students from the beginning how exactly the assessment marks will be counted, so students are not caught off-guard.
+If ComPAIR assignments will influence grades, communicate to students from the beginning exactly how the assessment marks will be counted.

-Often, instructors grade students with a combination of two aspects:
+Often, instructors grade with a combination of two aspects:

-• Their participation in the process (i.e., answering, comparing, and/or self-evaluating).
-When creating your ComPAIR assignment, you will be able to assign the weight given for completing each phase of the assignment.
+• Students' participation in the process (i.e., answering, comparing, and/or self-evaluating) - When creating your ComPAIR assignment, you will be able to assign weight for completing each phase.

-• The quality of the work students do through ComPAIR, which may mean any of the following: reviewing the answers students initially submit, seeing how peer feedback informs a revised or later work they submit, or looking at the thoroughness and thoughtfulness of their peer feedback (which has the added benefit of increasing students’ sense of accountability in providing quality constructive criticism).
+• The quality of the work students do through ComPAIR - This quality can apply to any of the following: the answers students initially submit, how peer feedback informs a revised or later version of the submitted work, or the thoroughness and thoughtfulness of their peer feedback (which has the added benefit of increasing students’ sense of accountability in providing quality constructive criticism).

 A note on ComPAIR's rankings

-ComPAIR’s main pedagogical focus is to help students effectively review peer work and write insightful feedback using the power of comparison.
-However, some instructors have considered using ComPAIR’s optional scoring/ranking of answers for grading as well, primarily by chunking the answers into rough top, middle, and bottom groups and assigning a grade to each.
+ComPAIR’s focus is to help students effectively review peer work and write insightful feedback using comparison.
+However, some instructors have considered using ComPAIR’s optional scoring/ranking of answers for grading as well, primarily by chunking the answers into top, middle, and bottom groups and then assigning a grade to each group.

-Conduct your own validation, if you intend to factor ComPAIR’s outcomes into the marks you assign.
-Internal research so far indicates that ComPAIR’s scoring may not reliably map to traditional expert grading, as it ultimately relies on the skills and training of novices (students) to provide accurate, well-informed rankings of their peers’ answers.
+Conduct your own validation if you intend to factor ComPAIR’s outcomes into the marks you assign.
+Internal research indicates that ComPAIR’s scoring may not reliably map to traditional expert grading, as it relies on the skills and training of novices (students) to provide accurate, well-informed rankings of their peers’ answers.

 How do I use ComPAIR?

-To use ComPAIR, you will first set up a course and create an assignment.
+To use ComPAIR, first set up a ComPAIR course and create an assignment in the application.
 Students will then be able to answer, compare peer answers, and comment on what they review.

-Click any bar below for instructions and tips for using ComPAIR.
+Click any accordion bar below for instructions and tips for using ComPAIR.

 Set up a ComPAIR course

-The easiest way to get started with ComPAIR is in Canvas.
-Through Canvas, you can set up a ComPAIR course, and students will be added to it once they click the ComPAIR link in Canvas.
-The instructions differ depending on whether you want to sync the ComPAIR participation grades with the Canvas Gradebook or not.
+The recommended way to get started with ComPAIR is to set up a ComPAIR course through Canvas.
+Students will be added when they click the ComPAIR link in your Canvas course.
+The setup instructions differ depending on whether you want to sync the ComPAIR participation grades with the Canvas Gradebook.

 2. Click +Assignment in the upper right side of the screen.

-3. Enter the assignment name as "ComPAIR Link" to prevent confusing this with other assignments.
+3. Enter the assignment name as "ComPAIR Link" to avoid confusing this with other assignments.

-4. Scroll down to submission type and select External Tool from the drop-down menu.
+4. Scroll down to "Submission Type" and select External Tool from the drop-down.

 6. From the list, pick ComPAIR and click Select.

-7. Check Load This Tool In A New Tab.
+7. Check the Load This Tool In A New Tab box.

-• Don't publish this assignment, if you want to sync grades between ComPAIR and Canvas.
-Instead, set up syncing for individual assignments using instructions in the accordion section farther below.
+• Please do not publish this assignment, if you want to sync grades between ComPAIR and Canvas.
+Instead, set up syncing for individual assignments using instructions in the "Set up grade syncing with Canvas for a ComPAIR assignment" accordion section below.

 9. You will be redirected to the assignment page you just saved.
 Click Load ComPAIR Link in a new window to create your ComPAIR course.